damien-pous/approx-models/README.md

   + `cball.v` : closed balls in uniform spaces
   + `posreal_complement.v` : canonical structure based automation for automating manifest positivity (resp. non-negativity) proofs
   + `domfct.v` : instance of uniform space structure for functions restricted to a subtype
-  + `contraction.v` : proof of the Banach fixedpoint theorem
+  + `banach.v` : proof of the Banach fixedpoint theorem

 * Abstractions for approximations